Best smart bulbs for your connected home

 With their rainbow of hues and myriad party tricks, color LEDs get all the press in the world of smart lighting.
 It’s fun stuff, but the reality is that most of us will rarely find much of a need to turn all the lights in the house blue or red—unless it’s time to celebrate our team winning the World Series.
 Even then, you’ll probably want to turn them all back to white after the celebration.

-Now you don’t have to.
-Enter smart “white” light bulbs.
-Like their color brethren, white bulbs are designed to integrate with the smart home, letting you control your lights via a smart phone, set timers when you’re away from home, and (in many cases) tweak the color temperature of the bulb on the fly.
-These typically downplay the party features that are a staple of color-tunable bulbs, and many are a bit less bright than their color brethren.
-On the other hand, white smart bulbs are invariably less expensive than color bulbs, making it more affordable to roll them out in multiple rooms.
+White smart bulbs downplay the party features that are a staple of color-tunable bulbs.
+On the other hand, white smart bulbs are less expensive than color bulbs, making it more affordable to roll them out in multiple rooms.

 We’ve tested just about every color and white LED smart bulb on the market.
-You’ll find links to all of our reviews at the bottom of the page, and we’ll update this story as new models are introduced.
-You’ll find our top picks next, followed by a discussion of the features you should look for in LED smart bulbs.
+You’ll find links to all our reviews at the bottom of the page, and we’ll update this story as new models are introduced.

 Best color LED smart bulb

 Philips was one of the first players in this market, and the company’s experience shows.
 Its Hue color ambiance bulbs haven’t changed much since their introduction in late 2012, but the new bulbs last a lot longer and the company continues to add new shapes, sizes, and accessories to its lineup.
 The Hue app has also improved significantly, and Hue bulbs are available in a broad range of form factors, including BR30, PAR, GU10, and A19 in addition to stand-alone devices like the Philips Hue Phoenix.
+Philips has recently introduced a number of outdoor fixtures as well, including the Philips Hue Calla pathway light and the Philips Hue Lily outdoor spotlight, both of which we liked very much.
 Note: The price shown above is for a three-bulb starter kit that includes the required Philips Hue Bridge.
-Additional bulbs cost $59.99 each.
+Additional bulbs cost $49.99 each.

 Yes, we did award the LIFX 19 a higher score than the Philips Hue.
 Philips earned its “best” nod by virtue of the Hue system’s broad collection of styles and its numerous compatible accessories.
 LIFX no longer has just A19 and BR30 form factors to offer, and we really like its unique LIFX+ (which has an array of infrared LEDs that will help your home security camera see in the dark), but Philips still delivers even more diversity.